 Type 2: Furthermore, the FMLA entitles up to 26 weeks of unpaid leave when the employee is needed to care for a child, spouse, parent or next of kin (nearest blood relative) who is a member of the Armed Forces, including a member of the National Guard or Reserves who is undergoing medical treatment, recuperation, or therapy, is otherwise in an outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness.

-FMLA leave of absence is available to all full-time and part-time faculty, administrative/professional and hourly staff employees who have been employed for at least one year and worked for a minimum of 1,250 hours over the previous twelve months.
+FMLA Leave of Absence is available to all full-time and part-time faculty, administrative/professional and hourly staff employees who have been employed for at least one year and worked for a minimum of 1,250 hours over the previous twelve months.
 Please see the FMLA Policy for complete details and information about benefits, any paid time, and requirements.

 Making a Request

-- Employees must submit a completed Request for Leave of Absence under FMLA Form (completed by the employee) the ADA/504 Coordinator.
+- Employees must submit a completed Request for Leave of Absence under FMLA Form (completed by the employee) to the ADA/504 Coordinator.

 - The employee must also submit a completed FMLA Certification Form (completed by the health care provider or military supervisor, as appropriate) to the ADA/504 Coordinator.
 The Certification Form must include sufficient information as stipulated by the Department of Labor and all questions must be answered.
 TU uses different Certification Forms using DOL guidance depending on the type of FMLA Leave of Absence needed, and these forms and all definitions therein are encompassed under this policy: